 Carson returned to England in 2013 to link up with Wigan Athletic before making the switch to Derby County two years later.

-He featured 30 times last season as the Rams suffered play-off final heartache against Aston Villa.
+He featured 30 times in the 2018/19 season as the Rams suffered play-off final heartache against Aston Villa.